Skip to content

 Location: Austin, Texas, but services veterans nationwide via telehealth.

-*Disclaimer: Telemedica is a VACI-Affiliated Provider and VA Claims Insider Elite Members can get Nexus Letters and DBQs at 61-67% off Telemedica’s published rates.
+*Disclaimer: Telemedica is part of our preferred provider network and VA Claims Insider Elite Members can get Nexus Letters and DBQs at 61-67% off Telemedica’s published rates.

 #2 Nexus Letter Doctor: American Medical Experts